 Q: May I cancel my subscription if I’m not satisfied?

 A: Yes.
-Once $15 monthly payment has been made it is non-refundable.
-You may cancel any time and we will discontinue monthly billing
+However, once a $15 monthly payment has been made it is non-refundable.
+You may cancel at any time, and we will discontinue monthly billing.

 Q: I don’t use video.
 Isn’t this overkill for me?